Powari language

 Powari is an Indo-Aryan language spoken in Central India, primarily in Madhya Pradesh and eastern Maharashtra.

 Classification

-Powari has variously been classified as a variety of (or possibly a regional name for) the Bundeli language, or as a separate language belonging to either the Eastern Hindi or the Western Hindi subgroups.
+Powari has variously been classified as a variety of (or possibly a regional name for) the Bagheli language, or as a separate language belonging to the Eastern Hindi subgroup.
 In census data, Powari is included among the varieties of Hindi.

 Geographical distribution

 Powari is spoken in the Balaghat district and Seoni district of Madhya Pradesh and Bhandara district and Gondia district of Maharashtra. by Powar Community migrated from Western Malwa.
 This language is noted in the first Linguistic Survey of India done by George Abraham Grierson.

 Powari seems to be mixture of Bundeli, Bagheli, Marathi, Malvi, Gondi and Nimadi.
 A large impact of Bagheli and Bundeli can be seen on Powari dialect as the Powars of Malwa migrated to this area through Bundelkhand and Baghelkhand.
 As the Powars are residing since 300 years in Central province after their migration, impact of local language and marathi is there.
 This Dialect became unique as it was developed through addition & mixing of other dialects.